-The whole of this site was resurfaced between the 2019 and 2020 surveys.
-This was recorded in the operator's notes and in the HAPMS construction records.
+The first 890m of site 6 was resurfaced between the Early and Middle surveys as seen in Figure 3.1.
+A resurfacing was also noted in the operator's notes and HAPMS construction records.
+The affected length has been marked as invalid for the 2021 analysis.